Juniper/contrail-operator/deploy/openshift/README.md

 7. Open security groups:

 Login to AWS Console and find *master* instance created by the *openshift-installer*.
-Select Security Group attached to it and edit it's inbound rules to accept all traffic. **Do the same for the security group attached to worker nodes, after they are created.**
+Select Security Group attached to it and edit it's inbound rules to accept all traffic. **Do the same for the security group attached to worker nodes, after they are created.** To automatically open port required by Contrail, you can use the [contrail-sc-open](tools/contrail-sc-open/) tool.

 8. Patch the externalTrafficPolicy